435-590-9498

 Galaxies, globular clusters, star-birth & star-death nebulae, planets, double stars, and our Sun

 H2G2 Eponym: Eddie is the Heart of Gold's annoyingly helpful and disgustingly cheerful ship-board computer.
-Eddie is overjoyed to open and close automatic doors for his biological crew and yet wastes precious time with pleasantries when he reporting inbound missiles.
+Eddie is overjoyed to open and close automatic doors for his biological crew and yet wastes precious time with pleasantries when he's reporting inbound missiles.

 Analogy: Jaded geeks and especially astronomers find cute technology annoying.
-Yet if you are an inexperienced telescope user, a charmingly user-friendly telescope might be exactly what you want.
+Yet, if you are an inexperienced telescope user, a charmingly user-friendly telescope might be exactly what you want.

 Picture